 Boisi Center for Religion and American Public Life

-The Boisi Center for Religion and American Public Life seeks to hire a graduate research assistant for the 2015-16 academic year.
-We invite applications from highly qualified and energetic graduate students from any discipline or graduate school at Boston College who have an interest in the work of the Center.
-Review of applications will begin March 27, 2015 and will continue until the position is filled.
+The Boisi Center for Religion and American Public Life seeks to hire at least two undergraduate research assistants for 2016–2017 academic year.
+We invite applications from qualified and energetic undergraduate students of any major within the College of Arts and Sciences at Boston College who have an interest in the work of the Center.

-Please send a cover letter describing your experience and interest in the position, a CV with contact information for two references (at least one from Boston College) and a writing sample of less than 10 pages to administrative assistant Susan Richard at email@example.com.
+To apply, please send the following via email to firstname.lastname@example.org: (1) a cover letter describing your experience and interest in the position; (2) a CV/resume with contact information for two BC references (at least one of whom should be a professor); and (3) a writing sample of less than 10 pages.
+We welcome early applications starting today (May 2), but will continue to receive applications until the positions are filled or until September 9.

 About the position:

-The graduate research assistant works closely with the Boisi Center staff on nearly all aspects of the Center’s work.
-Core job functions include (1) help with the substance and logistics of the Center’s numerous public events and (2) writing and editing content for the Center’s web site, semi-annual newsletter and grant proposals.
-Additional tasks may include occasional research for director Alan Wolfe or associate director Erik Owens, management of several undergraduate research assistants, leadership of the Symposium on Religion and Politics and other projects that may arise.
-Among other benefits, graduate RAs have the opportunity to work on a wide array of topics with leading scholars who speak at our events, as well as a broad range of faculty, staff and students at Boston College.
-The position requires 20 hours/week during the academic year and pays a stipend of approximately $21,000.
+The Boisi Center’s undergraduate research assistants work closely with the Boisi Center staff and graduate research assistant on nearly all aspects of the Center’s work.
+Core job functions include (1) helping with the substance and logistics of the Center’s numerous public events and (2) writing and editing content for the Center’s web site, semi-annual newsletter and grant proposals.
+Additional tasks may include occasional research for interim director Erik Owens or program coordinator Suzanne Hevelone and other projects that may arise.

-Candidates must have exceptional writing and editing skills, attention to detail, a solid work ethic and a good attitude.
-Event planning experience and subject matter expertise related to religion and public life are preferred.
-Candidates should be technically proficient on the computer; experience with Adobe InDesign and/or Photoshop is desirable.
+Candidates must have excellent writing and editing skills, attention to detail, a solid work ethic and a good attitude.
+Event planning experience and some subject matter expertise related to religion and public life (e.g., in theology, political science, international studies, philosophy, history, sociology or law) are preferred.
+Candidates should be technically proficient on the computer; experience with web design, Adobe InDesign and/or Photoshop is a plus.